IgnilD/zabbix_templates/README.md

 This template is for Zabbix version: 7.0

-# Zabbix Template: DELL PowerProtect DataDomain SNMP
+# Zabbix Template: DELL PowerProtect DataDomain by SNMP

 ## Overview